c24b/crawax/README.rst

-For first run, it is highly recommended to run **discovery** mode to create a sources database for crawling the web Then the two options might be considered
+For first run, it is highly recommended to run **discovery** mode to create a sources database for crawling the web

+Then the two options might be considered

 + if you want to **monitor** content on the web based on a defined perimeter use **crawl** mode and track changes
 + if you want to **discover** new sources based on your search use **discovery** mode and expand your search on new content pages

-    In case the process is stopped by the user, the queue treatment is saved for next run (and stored in a specific collection `queue` in the database) you can restart process using command restart and clean the current queue using stop.
+    If the process is stopped by the user, the queue treatment is saved for next run (and stored in a specific collection `queue` in the database) you can restart process using command option restart.
+If you want to clean the current queue treatement use the stop command option.
+(See full command options for syntax)

-But crawtext has other options like reporting by mail the advancement of the crawl

-Complete options in command line
+You can also send you email while the process is running to be informed of the advancement of the crawl

+Command options
 -----------------------------
 For more informations on specific options and utilities you can type
 ::